Mentalization-Based Performance

 Individual System (Personal Performance)

-The focus is on enhancing core self-evaluations (CSE) (self-efficacy, self-esteem, emotional stability and internal locus of control).
+The focus is on enhancing core self-evaluations (CSE) (self-efficacy, self-esteem, emotional stability and internal locus of control) as well as skills-based coaching in areas such as leadership, interpersonal skills, and time management.

 Team System (Group Dynamics)